ShawnLu13/app/README.md

-Extending our sincerest gratitude to teaching assistant Ray Huang and instructors Prof. Zhang and Prof. Liu, whose guidance and support have been instrumental throughout the course and this project.
-Their willingness to provide feedback and direction has helped us overcome many challenges and has undoubtedly enhanced the quality of our work.
+Big shout out to Ray Huang, Prof. Zhang and Prof. Liu, if you see this ;)

-Created in Spring 2024 by Sheng Lu, Xilong Wu, Yujia Liang, Jiawen Liu, Tianrui Li and Jin Zheng :)
+Created in Spring 2024 by Sheng Lu, Xilong Wu, Yujia Liang, Jiawen Liu, Tianrui Li and Jin Zheng

 # README
 ```